gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Newspaper Excerpt

-Later two small outlying banks in which the Commerce was interested, the Stock Yards Bank of Commerce, and the Union Avenue Bank of Commerce, with small deposits.
-There was no especial excitement around these institutions.
+Later two small outlying banks in which the Bank of Commerce was interested, the Stock Yards Bank of Commerce and the Union Avenue Bank of Commerce, also closed.

 Source